logo

 Previous waivers and government relief measures

-According to official IRD announcements, Hong Kong’s business registration fee was fully waived in the financial years 2020–2021 and 2021–2022, while partial concessions were introduced in 2022–2023.
-During these periods, businesses were only required to pay the levy portion of the business registration certificate fee.
+According to the Inland Revenue Department (IRD) announcements, the business registration fee was fully waived during the 2020–2021 and 2021–2022 financial years.
+In the 2022–2023 financial year, partial concessions were introduced, under which businesses were only required to pay the levy portion of the business registration certificate fee.

-When and how to pay business registration fee in Hong Kong
+When and how to pay the business registration fee in Hong Kong

 Payment methods and platforms

-• Online payment: Payment can be made via the eTAX platform by logging in with a digital certificate or eTAX password to view and settle the demand note.
-Accepted methods include credit card, Faster Payment System, and PPS).
-Businesses may also pay through the GovHK payment gateway, telephone or internet banking, or at designated bank counters.
+• Online: Payment can be completed through the eTAX platform using a digital certificate or eTAX credentials.
+Accepted methods include credit card, Faster Payment System (FPS), and PPS.
+Businesses may also pay via the GovHK portal or through internet and telephone banking.

-• In person: Visit the Business Registration Office to pay using cash, cheque, EPS, or FPS.
+• In person: Payment may be made at the Business Registration Office using cash, cheque, EPS, or FPS.

 Deadlines and late payment penalties

 To remain compliant with Hong Kong’s business regulations, companies must carefully observe the payment deadlines for the Hong Kong BR fee.
-The timeline for payment varies depending on the business’s registration status.
+The timing depends on whether the business is newly established or renewing an existing registration.

 When and how to pay br fee Hong Kong

-When and how to pay business registration fee in Hong Kong
+When and how to pay the business registration fee in Hong Kong

 BR certificate issuance, renewal, and display obligations